 Have you heard the Mark Twain quote, “Buy land, they’re not making any more of it”?
 That quote sums up why real estate investing for beginners is such a popular topic.
 There’s only a finite amount of land, meaning real estate can be a lucrative investment.

-To help you get a feel for some of the most popular options, I’m going to take you through some real estate investing basics.
-Then, I’m going to cover ways to start investing in real estate and tips for success.
+To help you get a feel for some of the most popular real estate investment options for beginners, we're going to take you through some real estate investing basics and tips to set yourself up for success.

 1. Buy REITs

 Real estate investment trusts (REITs) own, operate, and finance commercial real estate.
 An REIT portfolio can hold specific types of commercial real estate, like apartment complexes, healthcare centers, office buildings, retail centers, hotels, etc. The focus of an REIT is income-generating real estate.

 Until 1960 when Congress passed an amendment to the Cigar Excise Tax Extension, investing in commercial real estate was out of the question for your average, individual investor.
 But REITs allow average investors to start earning dividends from the profits of the company, and you can also sell your shares in the future as their value increases.
 Generally, REITs pay higher than average dividends, which is a major benefit, and you can reinvest your dividends for future growth.